 Watercolor art sets, just like most art supplies, come in two broad categories: student-grade and professional-grade.

 Student-grade options are great for beginners or gifts since they tend to be cheaper.
-Manufacturers typically achieve this by adding less (or cheaper) pigments.
+Manufacturers typically achieve this by adding fewer (or cheaper) pigments.

 This doesn’t necessarily mean they won’t give good results.
 Any watercolor set for beginners from a top brand will have vibrant colors and excellent lightfastness (how long the color holds over time, typically 100+ years).